Back to news

 Key takeaways

-• Briefing: Picture handing a one-line brief to a software company and getting back a working app, except the company is made entirely of AI.
+• Briefing: Briefing Picture handing a one-line brief to a software company and getting back a working app, except the company is made entirely of AI.

-• Technical Architecture: MetaGPT is written almost entirely in Python, the repo is roughly 97.5% Python, on top of an extensible agent framework with Role and Action abstractions you can build on ([MetaGPT GitHub](https://github.com/FoundationAgents/MetaGPT)).
+• Technical Architecture: Technical Architecture MetaGPT is written almost entirely in Python, the repo is roughly 97.5% Python, on top of an extensible agent framework with Role and Action abstractions you can build on (MetaGPT GitHub).

 Briefing

 Picture handing a one-line brief to a software company and getting back a working app, except the company is made entirely of AI.
-That's the bet behind MetaGPT, an open-source project that doesn't just give you a single coding assistant.
+That's the bet behind MetaGPT (opens in a new tab), an open-source project that doesn't just give you a single coding assistant.
 It gives you a whole org chart of them.

 Instead of one model trying to do everything, MetaGPT splits the job across agents that each play a workplace role: a product manager, an architect, engineers, a QA tester.
 They pass work between each other the way a real team would, following set procedures rather than improvising.
 For Australian teams weighing up AI development tools, it's a useful look at where this is heading, and an honest reminder of what's hype and what's actually shipping.